fidele007/Localization/README.md

 # Localization
 Localizations for my iOS projects.
-Contact me if you would like to contribute.
+Contact me if you would like to contribute: kforcefidele@yahoo.com.